greghaskins/spectrum/README.md

 ### Ignored Specs

-You can ignore the runner on particular spec with `xit` or a suite with `xdescribe` so that only those specs get executed.
+You can ignore the runner on particular spec with `xit` or a suite with `xdescribe` so that only those specs get ignored.
+Nested focused specs will also be ignored.

 > from [IgnoredSpecs.java](src/test/java/specs/IgnoredSpecs.java)